 Known for its vibrant culture, Barcelona city is one of the most visited locations in the world and the ultimate sun-drenched city break.
 As the capital of Catalonia, it offers plenty to explore for all ages and holidaymakers.
 Tourists flock to this cosmopolitan metropolis for the exquisite architecture, world-class gastronomy, vibrant nightlife and Mediterranean backdrop where palm-lined, urban beaches offer a refreshing break from the city's heat.
 Barcelona is the biggest city in the Mediterranean and the only city in the world awarded a Royal Gold Medal for architecture by Royal Institute of British Architects.

 Barcelona basks in the warm sun, and on top of that, it’s rated the best beach city in the world by National Geographic.
-Its coast is flanked by a five-kilometre stretch of golden sand diving under the Balearic Sea, cut up into 10 gorgeous beaches connected by a promenade.
-A central location of the Barceloneta beach, resonating with a very unique and colourful cosmopolitan vibe, makes it quite popular with tourists.
+Its coast is flanked by a five-kilometre stretch of golden sand diving under the Mediterranean Sea, cut up into 10 gorgeous beaches connected by a promenade.
+The central location of the Barceloneta beach, resonating with a very unique and colourful cosmopolitan vibe, makes it quite popular with tourists.
 Still, the atmosphere on the rest of the beaches is not much different.
 The promenade is dotted with fast food joints, bars and restaurants with great snacks, drinks and seafood.

 Apart from being an excellent choice for a beach holiday, Barcelona also offers outstanding golf courses.
 Real Club de Golf El Prat lies between Terrassa and Sabadell and boasts a very well manicured 18 holes course which is among the 100 best golf courses in Europe.
 Can Cuyas Pitch & Putt Golf Course is a lovely par 3, 9 hole course in the hills above Barcelona.
 The course has great facilities, well kept greens and a tiptop driving range.
 One of the oldest golf courses in Spain is Sun Cugat Golf Course.
 It is par 69 with 18 holes on shipshape fairways and excellent greens.
 All clubs have restaurants inside with a large choice of dishes.